BiBiServ/bibigrid/README.md

 [tutorial](https://github.com/deNBI/bibigrid_clum2022) instead.

 #### Preparation
-1. Download (or create) the `clouds.yaml` (and optionally `clouds-public.yaml`) file as described [above](#cloud-specification-data-cloudsyml).
+1. Download (or create) your `clouds.yaml` file (and optionally `clouds-public.yaml`) as described [above](#cloud-specification-data-cloudsyaml).
 2. Place the `clouds.yaml` into `~/.config/bibigrid`
-3. Fill the configuration, `bibigrid.yml`, with your specifics.
-At least you need: A master instance with valid type and image, a region, an availability zone, an sshUser (most likely ubuntu) and a subnet.
+3. Fill in the `bibigrid.yaml` configuration file with your specifics.
+At a minimum you need to specify: a master instance with valid type and image, an sshUser (most likely ubuntu) and a subnet.
-You probably also want at least one worker with a valid type, image and count.
+You will likely also want to specify at least one worker instance with a valid type, image, and count.
 4. If your cloud provider runs post-launch services, you need to set the `waitForServices` key appropriately which expects a list of services to wait for.
 5. Create a virtual environment from `bibigrid/requirements.txt`.